Production vehicle

-Production vehicles or production cars are mass-produced identical models, offered for sale to the public, and able to be legally driven on public roads (street legal).
-Legislation and other rules further define the production vehicle within particular countries or uses.
+Production vehicles or production cars are mass-produced models of automobiles offered for sale to the public and can be legally driven on public roads.
+Legislation and other industrial rules define the production vehicle within particular countries or uses.
 There is no single fixed global definition of the term.

 Origin

-In 1896 the term production car was used to describe a railway carriage that carried the scenery for an opera company.
 The earliest use of the term production car being applied to motor cars, found to date, was in a June 1914 American advertisement for a Regal motor car.
 The phrase was a shortened form of mass-produced or quantity-produced car.
 The phrase was also used in terms of the car to be made in production, as opposed to the prototype.

-At that time production cars referred to cheaper vehicles such as Model T's that were made in relatively large numbers on production lines, as opposed to the more expensive coach built models.
-Now the term has broadened to include vehicles that are hand assembled, or assembled on a production or assembly line.
-The main criteria being that there are a number of the same model with the same specifications.
+At that time, production cars referred to less expensive vehicles, such as the Ford Model T, made in relatively large numbers on production lines instead of the more exclusive coach-built models.
+Now, the term has broadened to include hand-assembled vehicles and those made on production or assembly line.
+The main criterion is that there are a number of the same models with the same specifications.

 There is no fixed definition of the number of vehicles or the amount of modification allowed outside of motorsports or national regulations or laws that determine what is or is not a production vehicle.
-For example, Guinness recognises a modified 2-seat Jaguar XK120 as the world's fastest production car in 1949.
+For example, Guinness recognized a modified two-seat Jaguar XK120 as the world's fastest production car in 1949.

 Definitions

 Guinness Book of Records

-In 2010 the Guinness Book of Records awarded the record for the ‘Fastest production car’ to the Bugatti Veyron Super Sport.
-In 2013 their decision was appealed on the ground that the Bugatti was a modified version - the limiter was turned off, a fact already known in 2010.
-Guinness (which had listed speeds by British cars with modified limiters as production car records in the 1990s) upheld the appeal and initiated a review of their production car definition, the outcome was that turning off the limiter was not a fundamental modification and the Bugatti record was reinstated.
-Guinness were also reported in some sources as saying that at least 50 identical vehicles were needed to be made to constitute a production car but several models which were built less than 15 times got certified for production car records.
+In 2010, the Guinness Book of Records awarded the record for the "Fastest production car" to the Bugatti Veyron Super Sport.
+In 2013, their decision was appealed because the Bugatti was modified with its speed limiter turned off, a circumstance already known in 2010.
+Guinness, which had listed speeds by British cars with modified limiters as production car records in the 1990s, upheld the appeal and initiated a review of their production car definition.
+The investigation concluded that turning off the limiter was not a fundamental modification.
+Guinness reinstated the Bugatti record.
+Guinness also reported some sources that at least 50 identical vehicles are needed to constitute a production car.
+Nevertheless, several models with less than fifteen units produced were certified for production car records.
 In February 2014, Road & Track wrote that Guinness required 30 identical vehicles.